 It includes street trees planted in a cobble-edged continuous trench with structural soil for greater vigor and longevity of the plantings.
 As part of the project, HNTB landscape architects designed small passive recreation public spaces along the roadway.
 These small parks include green infrastructure to collect and filter stormwater run-off, while providing the community with new gathering spaces with benches, special paving and lighting.
 They also collaborated with HNTB structural engineers to create safe and comfortable bicyclist/pedestrian access and provided landscape design and restoration on the Queens approach at First Calvary Cemetery.

 Location: Newtown Creek between Brooklyn and Queens, NY

 Awards: American Council of Engineering Companies (ACEC) National Recognition Award

-Services: lead designer, design-build
+Services: Lead designer, landscape architecture, design-build